 April 5, 2023

-Ready to get more clients and customers through referrals?
-In this episode, I’m divulging all the info you need to get more clients through an epic referral programme.
+Are you ready to get more clients and customers through referrals?
+In this episode, I’m giving you all the info you need to get more clients through an epic referral programme.

-This is the exact journey we are going through at the moment over in EverTrek.
-It’s not quite ready to launch but I wanted to share our implementation process, the software options, and everything else you need to know about referral programmes.
+We are going through this journey at EverTrek right now so I want to share everything aboutour implementation process, the software options, and all the other pitfalls you need to know about referral programmes.

-If you’re a high-traffic, high client-generating business model, I would definitely recommend you get software to run your referral programme.
-Perhaps you are a more high-ticket service provider, such as a coach, then you might not need any software to run your programme.
-You’ll want the approach to be more personal.
+If you’re a high-traffic, high client-generating business model, I definitely recommend you get software to run your referral programme.
+You may not need software if you have a high-ticket service and need a more personal approach.
+But let’s take a look.

-Although, even if you’re working at scale, you’ll want to referral process to be as personal as possible.
-But the costs of the referral software are relatively high so if you don’t need high volumes of referrals, you might want to look at manually handling it.
-Most of the good software can range from $200 per month, up to $1000 a month.
-You need to weigh up the traffic and customers you have who can refer.
+Even if you’re working at scale, you’ll want to referral process to be as personal as possible.
+Decent software can range from $200 per month, up to $1000 a month.
+Therefore, you need to weigh up the referrals you can get from your current traffic and customers before you start investing in the software.

-If you have lots of customers on mass coming through the doors all the time, they are likely to refer you onward.
-This is particularly true if you make sure that the referral programme is juiced up.
+If you have lots of customers coming through the doors all the time, they are likely to refer you onward.
+So make sure you juice up your referral programme.

-For EverTrek, we do have customers en masse so we do need referral software.
-I’ve tested many different options out there within the range of pricing.
+At EverTrek, we do have customers en masse so need some referral software.
+I’ve tested many different options out there within a wide price range.
 The ones that come out on top are Referral Rock and Genius Referrals.

 Referral Rock versus Genius Referrals

-However, Referral Rock takes you through the process step by step.
-You are being taken through a process and ticking things off.
+However, Referral Rock takes you through the process step by step with a checklist.
 Genius Referral does this to a certain extent but not as much as Referral Rock.
 While Referral Rock has less customisation, it still looks great and takes up less time.
 I want simple, quick and easy.

-My quick tip is when people enter the referral programme at EverTrek, they are entered into a prize draw to win a free trip.
-This is a competition with a much smaller pool of entrants.
-It’s the hook that gets customers to sign onto the scheme in the first place.
-You need a juicy golden carrot to get people excited about entering it immediately.
+Have a hook to bring your customers into the referral programme.
+At EverTrek, they enter a prize draw to win a free trip.
+With a small pool of entries, they have a greater chance of winning so we could launch our referral scheme with a bang, You need a juicy golden carrot to get people excited about entering it immediately.
 This is in addition to referral rewards.

 Our customers in EverTrek are hikers.
 As such they have an online community, walking groups and friends who enjoy the same hobby.
-So it makes sense that they would refer to en masse.
+So it makes sense that they have lots of referral opportunities.
 We have a monetary reward.
-The first referral gets money, the second and everyone after gets £100 off their trip.
-Each referral gets and extra entry into a prize draw.
+The first referral gets money, and all following referrals get £100 off their trip.
+Each referral gets an extra entry into a prize draw.

 If someone wanted, they could make lots of referrals and get their trip for free.
 This might sound bonkers but think about the profit we would make from each of their referrals.
 We have put a cap on that they need to book a trip worth £1000 or more.
-We have thought about the terms and conditions around it.
-It’s important that you consider this and how you stop people from being fraudulent.
+It’s important that you consider the terms and conditions of your referral scheme and how you stop people from being fraudulent.

 Referrals and third-party credibility